Discover more from One Useful Thing

 We were comfortable for about a week.

-In talking to people about ChatGPT recently, I heard a growing consensus that its tendency to lie and a lack of understanding about sources limited its usefulness in too many situations for it to be a real threat to many jobs or assignments.
+In talking to people about ChatGPT recently, I heard a growing consensus that its tendency to lie and a lack of understanding about sources limited its usefulness in too many situations for it to be a real threat to many jobs or assignments1.
 But that thinking did not take into account how rapidly the AI field is growing and changing.
 Today, I got access to the version of ChatGPT integrated with the Bing search engine, and I can tell you that our assumptions were wrong, and the ground continues to shift below our feet.

 To be clear: the Bing AI is not that different than ChatGPT, upon which it is built.
 Most importantly it doesn’t really solve the accuracy problem.
 The AI still lies, and results can be full of subtle inaccuracies and hallucinations.
 But just like ChatGPT was a massive qualitative increase over the very technically-similar GPT-3 AI, the new Bing AI offers the same improvements over the technically-similar ChatGPT.